|Nutritional Guidelines (per serving)|

-Reserve about 1 tablespoon of flour in a bowl to toss with the fruit.
+Put about 1 tablespoon of flour in a bowl and toss in the dried fruit and pecans.

-Combine the remaining flour with the salt and baking soda.
-Add the dry ingredients to the creamed mixture, alternating with the buttermilk until a moist dough has formed.
+In a large bowl, combine the flour with the salt and baking soda.
+Add the dry ingredients to the creamed butter mixture, alternating with the buttermilk until a moist dough has formed.

-Drop onto the prepared baking sheets with a tablespoon or small cookie scoop, leaving about 1 1/2 inches between cookies.
+Drop the batter onto the prepared baking sheets using a tablespoon or small cookie scoop.
+Leave about 1 1/2 inches of space between cookies.

 Bake in the preheated oven for 8 to 12 minutes or until the bottoms are browned.
-The time will depend on the size of cookies.
+The cooking time will depend on the size of the cookies.

-- Add about 1 teaspoon of cinnamon and 1/4 teaspoon each of allspice and nutmeg to the batter for a spiced cookie.
+- Add 1 teaspoon of cinnamon and 1/4 teaspoon each of allspice and nutmeg to the batter.

 - For darker cookies, use all or part brown sugar, or remove 2 tablespoons of sugar and add 1 tablespoon of molasses.
 Use nuts and cranberries and 2 tablespoons of dark unsweetened chocolate chips.